SridharKumarUCB/UC_Berkeley_Practical-ApplicationAssignment5.1_SK/README.md

 5).
 The acceptance rate for people who go to bars more than once a month and are under the age of 30 is around 73%

+ The findings suggest that people under the age of 40 are more likely to accept the coupon.
+The highest accepting age group is 21; this makes sense because 21 is the legal age for drinking.
+Therefore, 21 being the highest accepting group is most expected.

 ### INDIVIDUAL STUDY
 **I chose to Investigate the coffee house coupon (coupon exclusively being for coffee house).
 The findings are:**